29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 4- Rub some Capsaicin on it

-I can hear some of you guys getting impatient over there, behind your computer screen!
-“My goodness, when is she going to get to the practical stuff?”
+I can hear some of you guys getting impatient behind your computer screen!
+“My goodness, when will she get to the practical stuff?”

 Here you go.
 This one is for you!

-I have personally found that capsaicin is super helpful for the costochondritis (i.e., the inflammation of your rib cage interstices – between your ribs).
+I have found that capsaicin is helpful for costochondritis (i.e., the inflammation of your rib cage interstices – between your ribs).

-It is made from a hot pepper extract, and when applied to your skin, it warms up the surface (which feels nice) and it penetrates the skin to act as an anti-inflammatory agent (to help the swelling to go down).
+It is made from a hot pepper extract, and when applied to your skin, it warms up the surface (which feels nice), penetrating the skin to act as an anti-inflammatory agent (to help the swelling go down).

 First, I use medical gloves to apply capsaicin to my skin.
-It is made from hot pepper extract, and it does have a bit of a burning sensation.
-Since it does go deep into your skin, washing it off is not enough.
+It is made from hot pepper extract and has a bit of a burning sensation.
+Washing it off is not enough since it goes deep into your skin.

-Second, you want to start with a small amount and rub it in on a large surface.
-It takes a few minutes to act, so do not do what I did, which was applying three layers back to back because I thought it was not working.
+Second, you want to start with a small amount and rub it on a large surface.
+It takes a few minutes to act, so do not do what I did: applying three layers back to back because I thought it was not working.
 Talk about feeling the burn!

-Third, do not cover the area, did not take a hot shower, do not lay on your stomach if you are using it for your sternum area, and do not fan it.
+Third, do not cover the area, do not take a hot shower, do not lay on your stomach if you are using it for your sternum area, and do not fan it.
 Yes, I have done all of the above.
 Yes, I have regretted it every single time.
-It burns, people.
+It burns people.
 It really burns.
 A lot.

-And finally, do not be surprised if, after a few times using the capsaicin, you develop a tolerance for the burning sensation.
-It still works deep into your skin to reduce the inflammation.
+Finally, do not be surprised if, after a few uses of capsaicin, you develop a tolerance for the burning sensation.
+It still works deep into your skin to reduce inflammation.

 For me, it is not as satisfying as feeling the burn because then you know it’s working.
 But ultimately, it is working.